foureyes/csci-ua.0002-summer2017-001/classes/05/boolean-logic.markdown

 {% endhighlight %}

 * what order will the operations be evaluated in?
-* there is an overall order of operations that existsi; [a summary can be found in the official Python 3 documentation](http://docs.python.org/3/reference/expressions.html#operator-precedence)
+* there is an overall order of operations that exists; [a summary can be found in the official Python 3 documentation](http://docs.python.org/3/reference/expressions.html#operator-precedence)
 * __what does the expression above evaluate to?__ &rarr;

 <div class="incremental" markdown="block">